-Survey regions:

-- coasts of New Jersey and Delaware, possibly Long Island, NY - coasts of Alabama and Florida
+Survey regions: Coasts of New Jersey and Delaware, possibly Maryland and Long Island, NY.
+Coasts of Alabama and Florida.

-Habitats to survey:

-• In NJ and Delaware: High marsh; wet pastures and roadside ditches

-In FL and AL: Saltmarsh, black-needle rush marsh, mangrove swamp; wet roadside ditches
+Habitats to survey: In New Jersey and Delaware: high marsh; wet pastures and roadside ditches.
+In Forida and Alabama: salt marsh, black-needle rush marsh, mangrove swamp, and wet roadside ditches.

-Time of year to survey:

-- In NJ and DE: Mid-June to early August - In FL and AL: Year-round.
+Time of year to survey: In New Jersey and Delaware: mid-June to early August.
+In Florida and Alabama: year-round.